ropensci/GSODR/README.md

 The GSOD or
 [Global Surface Summary of the Day (GSOD)](https://data.noaa.gov/dataset/dataset/global-surface-summary-of-the-day-gsod) data provided by the US National Centers for Environmental Information (NCEI) are a valuable source of weather data with global coverage.
-However, the data files are cumbersome and difficult to work with.
 _GSODR_ aims to make it easy to find, transfer and format the data you need for use in analysis and provides five main functions for facilitating this:

-- `get_GSOD()` - this function queries and transfers files from the NCEI's FTP server, reformats them and returns a tidy data frame in R. **NOTE** If you have used file exporting capabilities in versions prior to 1.2.0, these have been removed now in the latest version.
-This means less dependencies when installing.
-Examples of how to export the data are found in the GSODR vignette.
+- `get_GSOD()` - this function queries and transfers files from the NCEI's FTP server, reformats them and returns a data frame in R.

 - `reformat_GSOD()` - this function takes individual station files from the local disk and re-formats them returning a tidy data frame in R

-- `nearest_stations()` - this function returns a vector of station IDs that fall within the given radius (kilometres) of a point given as latitude and longitude
+- `nearest_stations()` - this function returns a vector of station IDs that fall within the given radius (kilometres) of a point given as latitude and longitude.

 - `update_station_list()` - this function downloads the latest station list from the NCEI's FTP server updates the package's internal database of stations and